maxmurdoch/flock/src/pages/index.md

       title: Fully flexible cover
     - icon: /images/uploads/magnifying-glass.svg
       text: >-
-        We're doing things differently.
-Our community drives the products and features we deliver.
+        Our products, features and tools evolve based directly on what our customers tell us they need.
 Join Flock and help us make drone insurance simpler and smarter for everyone.
       title: Built by our community
     - icon: /images/uploads/shield.svg
       text: >-